Chicken Fried Steak is made with a seasoned buttermilk crust topped with an easy, perfect milk gravy ready in less than 45 minutes!

 The idea behind the use of the cube steak is that people making chicken fried steak used less expensive cuts of beef.

 You can of course use a more classic steak cut of beef, or even ribeyes over the holidays if you buy a standing rib roast for Prime Rib (around Christmas the rib roasts are 5.99 a pound which is about what you’d pay for cube steak).

 HOW TO MAKE COUNTRY GRAVY FOR CHICKEN FRIED STEAK:

 Using the leftover fat from the cooking of the steak you just have to mix with flour, salt, pepper and garlic powder before adding in the milk slowly.

-If you want to make the gravy even richer you could make a cream gravy by using half milk and half heavy cream.
-You can also use half and half, but the use of milk in this recipe is going to make it delicious enough you won’t miss the cream.
+If you want to make the gravy even richer, you could make a cream gravy by using half milk and half heavy cream.
+You can also use half and half, but the use of milk in this recipe is going to make it delicious enough that you won’t miss the cream.

 Chicken Fried Steak is pan-fried in a heavy skillet (cast iron would be great) on medium-high heat rather than making it deep-fried as it is done in most diners.

 After you dredge the steak in the flour mixture for the final time its best to let it rest for up to 10 minutes to allow the breading to adhere.
 I let it rest on a cookie sheet or a wire rack.
 Once you cook the steak do not put it on a towel-lined plate, this will cause the bottom of the steak to steam.

 Steam is the enemy of a crispy crust, put the steak on a wire-rack to allow it to sit and wait while you finish making the gravy.
 The steak will be perfectly hot inside while the outside stays crisp.